minha12/Tensorflow-Cuda-Issues/README.md

 ## Issue with cuDNN
-To install cuDNN 8 on Ubuntu 18.04, you should choose the following two packages:
+To install cuDNN 8 on Ubuntu 18.04, you should choose the following two packages (https://developer.nvidia.com/rdp/cudnn-archive):

 1. **cuDNN Runtime Library for Ubuntu18.04 x86_64 (Deb)**
 2. **cuDNN Developer Library for Ubuntu18.04 x86_64 (Deb)**